thundergolfer/thundergolfer.github.io/collections/_posts/2022-12-01-three-peice-tech-writing-masterclass.md

 James Somers is an uncommonly strong combo of writer and programmer.
 His day job is at Jane Street, and in his spare time he contributes articles to [_The New Yorker_ (and The Atlantic)](https://jsomers.net/).

-The host, Jane Street CTO Ron Minsky, brings his typical depth of knowledge and care to the topic, and so the two combine to provide the best discussion of writing in the software industry I think you’ll find.
+The host, Jane Street CTO Ron Minsky, brings his typical depth of knowledge and care to the topic, and so the two combine to provide the best discussion of writing in the software industry that I think you’ll find.
 Writing used to seem like a chore to me, but conversations like this have moved me to start seeing writing as just as enjoyable and worthy as typing out programs in code.

-Highlights of this include the discussion of ‘self-documenting’ code, the notion of **\***genre**\*** in technical writing, and the episode’s coda, which one mans success using prose to categorize the scale of wind.
+Highlights of this include the discussion of ‘self-documenting’ code, the notion of _genre_ in technical writing, and the episode’s coda, which shares one man's success using prose to categorize the scale of wind.

 ## A website: The Documentation System